-- Operating in a demonstration county (Bexar, Dallas, El Paso, Harris, Hidalgo or Tarrant).
+- Operating in a demonstration county (Bexar, Dallas or Hidalgo).

 - Fewer than 9.000 members.

 - Established by March 1, 2015.

 However, members can elect to participate.
 Members in an ACO that are excluded from passive enrollment will receive notification about the option to enroll in STAR+PLUS MMP.
 If a member of an ACO elects to participate in the demonstration, they can continue to receive services from their primary care provider (PCP) aligned with the ACO once enrolled if the PCP is a Superior STAR+PLUS MMP network provider.